 Route idea #3: The one to the tropical tip

-There are some wonderful drives in Australia’s tropical “Top End”, especially Northern Territory’s stunning national parks.
-The ultimate option, though, is the near 1000km 4WD ride from Cairns to Cape York, the very northern tip of Australia.
-Passing through remote Aboriginial settlements, virgin rainforest and roaring waterfalls, you’ll likely to see saltwater crocs and bizarre looking cassowary birds along the way.
-If you’re pushed for time, the route from Cairns via Mission Beach to the Daintree National Park provides similarly epic tropical scenery in a more modest 390km.
+There are some wonderful drives in Australia’s tropical “Top End”, especially the Northern Territory’s stunning national parks.
+The ultimate option, though, is the near 1,000km ride from Cairns to Cape York, the very northern tip of Australia.
+Passing through remote Aboriginal settlements, virgin rainforest and roaring waterfalls, you’ll likely to see saltwater crocs and bizarre-looking cassowary birds along the way.
+If you’re pushed for time, the route from Cairns to the Daintree National Park via Mission Beach provides similarly epic tropical scenery in a more modest 390km.

 Route idea #4: The city to city one

-Melbourne to Sydney can be done in a but-aching nine hours if you stick to the M31 Hume Highway.
-Instead, take your time and explore the wonders of Wilson’s Promontory National Park, before heading north through the rolling and occasionally snowy Snowy Mountains via Mount Kosciuszko, the country’s highest peak at 2228m.
+Melbourne to Sydney can be done in a butt-aching nine hours if you stick to the M31 Hume Highway.
+Much more fun is to take your time and explore the wonders of Wilson’s Promontory National Park, before heading north through the rolling and occasionally snowy Snowy Mountains via Mount Kosciuszko, the country’s highest peak at 2,228m.
 Between Kosi and Sydney, Canberra makes a perfect pitstop and an opportunity to check out one of the world’s quirkiest capitals.

-Distance 878km; standard car/camper; when to do it: year-round though July/August may bring snow on Kosciuszko
+When to do it: year-round, though July/August may bring snow on Mount Kosciuszko

 Route idea #5: The cross-country beast

-If you’re dead set on crossing the whole continent, the 3500km Savannah Way links Broome in Western Australia to Cairns in northern Queensland, and provides every type of Outback driving from parched desert to humid tropics.
-While you could feasibly drive this within a week or less, it’s best to allow two to three, and stopping off along the way (there are an amazing four UNESCO World Heritage sites to drop in at).
-While much of the Savannah Way is on sealed roads there are also a few sections requiring four-wheel drive.
+If you’re dead set on crossing the whole continent, the 3,500km Savannah Way links Broome in Western Australia to Cairns in northern Queensland, and provides every type of Outback driving, from parched desert to humid tropics.
+While you could feasibly drive this within a week or less, it’s best to allow two to three, and stop off along the way (there are an amazing four UNESCO World Heritage sites to drop in at).
+While much of the Savannah Way is on paved roads, there are also a few sections requiring 4WD.

-If you have been considering moving or working in Australia, 457 Visa will be a valuable tool for you.
-457 Visa gives you access to checklists, visa application information, health insurance information and so much more.
+This article is sponsored by457 Visa.
+If you have been considering moving or working in Australia, 457 Visa gives you access to checklists, visa application information, health insurance information and so much more.
 In short, everything you need to start your life in Australia!